 Jackie Amézquita (b.
-1985) is a Latin-American artist based in Los Angeles, California.
+1985) is a Central American artist based in Los Angeles, California.
 Amézquita was born in Quetzaltenango, Guatemala, and migrated to the United States in 2003.
 She holds a Bachelor’s degree in Fine Art from ArtCenter College of Design and an Associate degree in Visual Communications from Los Angeles Valley College.
 She is a Master of Fine Arts candidate in the New Genres program at the University of California, Los Angeles (2022).

 2019 Spring Teeth Magazine Gen Z Artist and Border Crossing

 2018 The Other Art Fair by Saatchi in conversation with Tanya Agüiñiga AMBOS Project.

 2018 AMBOS presentation at Museum Of Art and Design in Manhattan, New York.